Share this

 As we reflect on the evolution of our Filament Makers, we're thrilled to announce the latest breakthrough in our lineup: the Filament Maker TWO Fusion and HighFlow Series.
 This new addition represents a significant leap in our commitment to innovation, directly influenced by the feedback and needs of our clients.
 The Filament Maker TWO brings enhanced capabilities in filament production, allowing for more precise, efficient, and diverse material processing right from your desk.

-The Filament Maker TWO series is available for pre-order, with shipping set to commence in May 2024.
+The Filament Maker TWO series is available for order, with shipping set to commence in May 2024.
 This cutting-edge equipment is not just another product; it's a testament to our dedication to providing tools that empower your creativity and efficiency in 3D printing.
 Read more about the new Filament Extruder and how the idea started.
-Pre-order the Filament Maker TWO here and be among the first to experience its advanced features and capabilities.
+Order the Filament Maker TWO here and be among the first to experience its advanced features and capabilities.

 Conclusion